Nick Robinson (journalist): Criticism

 On 11 September 2014, as part of the coverage of the Scottish independence referendum, Robinson had a dispute with Scottish National Party leader Alex Salmond.
 The previous day Robinson had reported that Lloyds Bank and RBS would be moving their registered offices from Scotland to London in the event of a "Yes" vote.
 In the exchange Robinson asked Salmond two questions: the first about the economic impact of RBS moving its headquarters; the second, more general, about why to trust a politician when CEO's of certain companies advised against independence.
 In his response, Salmond answered both questions over a 5-minute period, then in a 2-minute 14, as Robinson heckled Salmond's answer he raised points about how the BBC had obtained market-sensitive information.
 A report was shown on all BBC evening news programmes later that day as part of which Robinson stated Salmond had not answered his question but had instead chosen to lay accusations against the BBC despite this part being a minority of the exchange.
 The full exchange was posted many times on social media.
 The BBC received complaints from viewers over the implication that Salmond had not answered a question put to him; there was a protest in Glasgow, in which between 1000 and 2000 protestors called for Robinson to be sacked.
 The BBC responded: "The BBC considers that the questions were valid and the overall report balanced and impartial, in line with our editorial guidelines.

 In November 2014, Robinson was covering the count of the Rochester and Strood by-election.
 He was seen smiling while posing for a photograph with Jayda Fransen, candidate and deputy leader of the far-right party Britain First.
 Robinson denied all connections to Fransen, and later stated that he had assumed she was a staff member at the count seeking a "selfie".
 It was later reported that Fransen was wearing a prominent badge saying "candidate" at the time.

-In October 2019, Robinson was accused by Douglas Murray of entrapping him during the Today programme by raising a headline to an article of his from two years earlier.
+In October 2019, Robinson was accused by Douglas Murray, a right-wing political commentator, of entrapping him during the Today programme by raising a headline to an article of his from two years earlier.

 Personal life

-Robinson met his wife Pippa, a relationship counsellor, at university and they married in 1991.
-They have three children: Harry, Will and Alice.
-He lives in north London, close to Arsenal's Emirates Stadium, with a second home in Orford, Suffolk.
+Robinson met his wife Pippa, a Catholic and a relationship counsellor, at Oxford University and they married in 1991.
+They have three children: Harry, Will and Alice - who is now a teacher at Highgate School.
+He lives in Highbury, north London, close to Arsenal's Emirates Stadium, with a second home in Orford, Suffolk.
 He is a lifelong Manchester United fan, and enjoys sailing and the theatre.

 In early 2015 Robinson underwent surgery to remove a bronchial carcinoid tumour; he returned to work at the BBC on 13 April 2015 as part of coverage for the 2015 general election.
 The operation was reported to have been "a complete success".